Azouu/Kajika/README.md

 # Kajika
 Kajika is an open source web application that can be used to visualize networks and charts.

 ## Getting started
   ### Prerequisites
-Kajika currently has the following dependencies :
+Kajika has the following dependencies :
 * MongoDB 4.0 (NoSQL Database)
 * XAMPP 7.3.6 (Compatibility with Windows, Linux and Mac OS)